Who loves being interrupted all the time? Not me! That’s why I implemented 4 necessary changes in my routines.

 I did feel constantly stressed and overwhelmed.
 Even without any looming deadlines I had trouble winding down at the end of the day and getting the ever-rolling wheel of my brain to stop.
 And it was actually a relief to admit that I was a part of the problem, because that also made me feel like part of the solution.

 I understood that I had no boundaries between my work and every impulse and thought that occured to me.
 When an email notification popped up on my screen while I was writing, I had to check it right away.
-This lead me to checking some facts I needed to reply, and from there to checking my social media feed and producing some content there.
-I jumped from task to task trying to solved everything at the same time.
+This led me to checking some facts I needed to reply, and from there to checking my social media feed and producing some content there.
+I jumped from task to task trying to solve everything at the same time.

 Interruptions are the death of productivity.
 After an interruption, it takes up to 15 minutes to get back into the flow.
 All the interruptions in my day made it certain that I would not get to that blissful state of concentration even once.